To enroll and manage iOS devices in XenMobile, you set up an Apple Push Notification service (APNs) certificate from Apple.

 - Click + Upload the CSR.
 Then, in the dialog box, navigate to the CSR, click Open, and click Sign.

-- When you receive a .plist file, save it.
+- When you receive a

 - Click Apple Push Certificates Portal and sign on.